CyenP/abhanam_Final_Project/README.md

     `here`, `readr`, `labelled`, `gtsummary`, `ggplot2`, `rmarkdown`
 3. In the terminal, run: make This command will run all the steps and generate the `report.html`

+# Output Files

+The `output/` folder contains generated results from the analysis
+pipeline: - `boxplot.png`: final figure showing the distribution of age by heart-disease status
+- `.gitkeep`: placeholder file was used to ensure the directory structure remains visible in GitHub